 Cooper Pattinson, from Windermere, joined the Royal Naval Air Service and served as a flying boat pilot.
 He was based at various stations but mainly Killingholme, Lincolnshire where he was commanding officer.
 He flew no fewer than 38 types of machine.

-On 10 May 1918, he was first pilot of an S.E.
+On 10 May 1918, he was first pilot of S.E.
 Saunders Ltd F.2A Felixstowe flying boat 4291 ‘Black Bess’ which shot down a Zeppelin over Heligoland Bight.
 For this act, he was awarded the Distinguished Flying Cross, being amongst the first list of recipients following its institution.
-On turning for home, he discovered that one of the aircraft’s oil pipes had been shot through.
-He alighted in a full gale, something previously believed to be impossible with such an aircraft, and the pipe was repaired under the guns of destroyers approaching at high speed.
+On turning for home, he discovered that one of the aeroplane’s oil pipes had been shot through.
+He alighted in a full gale, something previously believed to be impossible with such an aeroplane, and the pipe was repaired under the guns of destroyers approaching at high speed.
 He only just reached Killingholme by using his own newly-developed method of flying at 10 feet above the sea.

 On 16 May 1918, Pattinson made a flight lasting 9 hours 45 minutes, the longest flight during World War 1 at that time.